apptainer/singularity-userdocs/environment_and_metadata.rst

 .. note::

-   In Singularity 3.6 and below a default ``0022`` umask was always applied.
+   In apptainer 3.6 and below a default ``0022`` umask was always applied.

 .. _sec:metadata: